EmeraldVoid/Pokemon-Re-Battle-2/README.md

 - **No Story, Pure Battles**
   - Focused entirely on battle mechanics, team building, and strategic gameplay.

+* **Battle Variety**

+  * Experience a mix of single and double battles as you progress.
+Occasionally, you may encounter mini-bosses or, if luck is on your side, even Legendary Pokémon.

 [Back to Top](#contents)

 ---